-A few days back I wrote an article on how a cheap massage in Thailand can hurt someone.
+A while back I wrote an article on how a cheap massage in Thailand can hurt someone.
 Of course, by “cheap” I meant a massage by a lovely lady at one of the omnipresent small massage shops in Thailand.
 Most of the times, a massage at those shops ends without incident and tourists go back home with happy memories.
 But sometimes, things don’t go as expected.
 At those few times, an unsuspecting tourist ends up with some damage to their health or becomes victim of an unfriendly behaviour by the masseuse who gets angry because the customer demanded something extra or refused the offer of something extra that the masseuse wanted to provide.
 These issues are real.
 My understanding of Thailand’s massage industry is that one can run into an untrained or unfriendly or an overly friendly massage therapist at any massage establishment, big or small.
 I have written many articles on massage establishments in Thailand, Cambodia, Hong Kong, Nepal, and India and my liking or dislike of those establishments was based on my personal massage experience there.
 Like a friend of mine in Cambodia once said, all massage establishments have some good therapists and some bad therapists.
 A customer who runs into a good therapist will say the massage establishment is good and a customer who runs into a bad therapist will say that the massage establishment is bad.
 For example, the subject matter of this article – Health Land Massage & Spa – Asoke, Bangkok – is not so good if I go by my first experience there.
 But the Thai massage I got at Health Land Pattaya was rather good.
 So, should I say Health Land Asoke is bad and Health Land Pattaya is good?
 If we do an online search, we can find both good and bad reviews of different branches of Health Land.
 But generally speaking, Health Land is good because of several reasons.
-Keep reading…

 Also Read: Health Land Pattaya